lwright02/lwright02/README.md

-Hi my name is Liam.
+Hi my name is Liam. \n
 I am a freshman at the University of Chicago, pursuing a BA in Computer Science, with a minor in Statistics.